You can be sitting in a room full of people and still feel completely alone.

 And when that’s missing, loneliness grows quietly.

-You’ve Outgrown Certain Spaces
+You have Outgrown Certain Spaces

-Sometimes loneliness isn’t about people being bad.
+Sometimes loneliness is not about people being bad.

-It’s about growth.
+It is about growth.

 You may have changed.